ThomasCarroll/htqc/r_course/introToR_Day1.md

 Data.frames (1/)
 =========================================================

 We saw that with matrices you can only have one type of data.
-We tried to create a matrix with a character elelment and the entire matrix became a character.
+We tried to create a matrix with a character element and the entire matrix became a character.

-In practice, we would want to have a table which is a mixture of types (e.g a table with samplenames (character), sampletype (factor) and survival time (numeric))
+In practice, we would want to have a table which is a mixture of types (e.g a table with sample names (character), sample type (factor) and survival time (numeric))

 In R, we make use of the data.frame object which allows us to store tables with columns of different data types.
-To create a data frame we can simply use the data.frame() function.
+To create a data frame we can simply use the **data.frame()** function.

 ```r